Note

 In this example scenario, the main application has three distinct authentication requirements:

-The application must authenticate with Azure Key Vault in order to retrieve a securely stored API key needed to call a third-party service.
+The application must authenticate with Azure Key Vault to retrieve a securely stored API key needed to call a third-party service.

-Once the API key is retrieved, the application uses it to authenticate with the external third-party API.
+Once the application retrieves the API key, it uses the key to authenticate with the external third-party API.

 After processing the request, the application must authenticate with Azure Queue Storage to enqueue a message for asynchronous or deferred processing.